 In-depth: After the ride

-After you step out of the cockpit, you’ll make your way down another iconic part of the Millennium Falcon: her circular corridor.
-What’s amazing to note here is that its appearance will be entirely dependent upon how you and and your crew handled the ship during your mission – if you flew well, it’ll be in pristine condition; if you did poorly, lights in the hallway will be winking on and off, there’ll be the sound of sparks flying, and comm chatter about all the damage you’ve inflicted upon the ship will accompany you on your way out.
+After you step out of the cockpit, you’ll make your way down another of the Millennium Falcon‘s circular corridors, whose appearance will be entirely dependent upon how you and your crew handled the ship during your mission – if you flew well, it’ll be in pristine condition; if you did poorly, lights in the hallway will be winking on and off, there’ll be the sound of sparks flying, and comm chatter about all the damage you’ve inflicted upon the ship will accompany you on your way out.

 OI fun fact